What’s my biggest secret to entertaining? After entertaining for many years, I have to admit I have a lot of tips and secrets on how to plan a party.

 Entertaining this summer has been fun and very little stress.
 We hosted three different outdoor dinner parties and the experience has been incredible.
 Every day this week I am going to share exactly how I plan my parties and the resources I use to make them happen.
 And how I manage to stay calm throughout!

-First, in a partnership with HomeGoods, I created an outdoor dining room for a dinner party we hosted for twelve close friends.
+First, I created an outdoor dining room for a dinner party we hosted for twelve close friends.
 We were celebrating three guests who were celebrating their birthdays!

 Next, I hosted a dinner party on the beach for our family and my son’s fiance.

 And then this past weekend we hosted an engagement party for our oldest son and his fiance.
-It was absolutely magical evening for 65 friends and family.
+It was absolutely magical evening for sixty-five friends and family.

 I am so excited to share how the engagement party went from concept to reality.
-I hope some of my entertaining tips will assist you with your party planning.
+I hope some of my entertaining tips will assist you when you plan a party.

 The first thing I do when planning a party is to define the vision of my party.
 I love this creative stage and it usually involves a lot of thought, creative thinking and looking on Pinterest.
 When we offered to host an engagement party for our oldest son Andrew and his fiance Charlotte, I knew I wanted to create some sort of outdoor party with a summer theme and fun lighting.
 I wanted to use a lot of white and summer florals and oddly enough, the theme “California Hamptons” was a theme that my son Michael came up with.